In this post, we look at 13 companies that pay for your college tuition.

 So, the main difference is that now, employees are not required to choose between taking some time off to earn a college degree and pursuing a rewarding career.
 These new tuition assistance programs allow them to do both at the same time.
 And let’s face it; online studying opportunities have definitely contributed to this phenomenon.

-So, let’s take a closer look at some of America’s big-name corporations that allow you to earn a college degree for free or at a reduced rate.
+So, let’s take a closer look at these 13 companies that pay for your college education.
+These include some of America’s big-name corporations that allow you to earn a college degree for free or at a reduced rate.

 Starbucks Tuition Assistance